Niikelion/lithium-ui/README.md

 ## Roadmap

-Currently planned features in no particular order:

-- [ ] fully-featured layout debugger with support for viewing state and contexts,
-- [x] styling system
-- [ ] optimization of styling system,
-- [ ] list component,
-- [ ] port of every component available in UI Elements Builder,
-- [x] port of every style available in UI Elements Builder,
-- [ ] support for named variables,
-- [ ] pooling of `VisualElement` for performance boost.
+V1 roadmap:

 - [X] support for manipulators.
-- [ ] remove `Element.Data` object, replace it with style system and `IManipulator` list
+- [X] remove `Element.Data` object, replace it with style system and `IManipulator` list
 - [X] ui portals
+- [X] remove OnUpdate event from `IComponent`
+- [x] styling system
+- [x] port of every style available in UI Elements Builder
+- [x] port of most of the components available in UI Elements Builder
+- [ ] list component
+- [ ] fully-featured layout debugger with support for viewing state and contexts

+Future releases:

+- [ ] optimization of styling system
+- [ ] support for named variables
+- [ ] pooling of `VisualElement` for performance boost
-- [ ] remove events from `IComponent`
+- [ ] remove OnRender event from `IComponent`

 ## UI Elements interoperability